cyndichin/cyndichin.github.io/_posts/2024-09-25-xcodeTestingTools.markdown

 ![Coverage Report](/images/ios/xcodeTestingTools/08-codeCoverageReport.png)

+## Wrap up
+Overall, these are some handy tools that I use in Xcode while I am writing, viewing or troubleshooting tests.
+Hope sharing this will also help others who aren't aware of these tools.
+In general, I enjoy writing tests because it gives me a sense of confidence in the code that I am writing and ensures that my production code is testable and decoupled.
+Additionally, it reaffirms that I understand the code and provides me feedback when I am implementing requirements.
+The bonus for me that it can also catch bugs early on.

 ## More resources
 To learn more about other Xcode tools, check out my other blog on debugging tools:
 * [Xcode Debugging Tools](https://github.com/Quick/Quick/blob/main/Documentation/en-us/README.md#documentation)